By the end of this section, you will be able to:

 HIV, AIDS, and Education

 When the first outbreaks of AIDS in the US occurred in the early 1980s, very little was known about the disease or its origins.
-Erroneously, the disease quickly became stigmatized as one associated with what became identified as at-risk behaviors such as sexual promiscuity, homosexuality, and IV drug use, even though mounting evidence indicated the disease was also contracted through transfusion of blood and blood products or by fetuses of infected mothers.
+Erroneously, the disease quickly became stigmatized as one associated with what became identified as at-risk behaviors such as sexual promiscuity, homosexuality, and IV drug use, even though mounting evidence indicated the disease was also contracted through transfusion of blood and blood products or by fetuses of infected people.
 In the mid-1980s, scientists elucidated the identity of the virus, its mode of transmission, and mechanisms of pathogenesis.
 Campaigns were undertaken to educate the public about how HIV spreads to stem infection rates and encourage behavioral changes that reduced the risk for infection.
 Approaches to this campaign, however, emphasized very different strategies.
 Some groups favored educational programs that emphasized sexual abstinence, monogamy, heterosexuality, and “just say no to drugs.”
 Other groups placed an emphasis on “safe sex” in sex education programs and advocated social services programs that passed out free condoms to anyone, including sexually active minors, and provided needle exchange programs for IV drug users.

 These are clear examples of the intersection between disease and cultural values.
 As a future health professional, what is your responsibility in terms of educating patients about behaviors that put them at risk for HIV or other diseases while possibly setting your own personal opinions aside?
 You will no doubt encounter patients whose cultural and moral values differ from your own.
 Is it ethical for you to promote your own moral agenda to your patients?
 How can you advocate for practical disease prevention while still respecting the personal views of your patients?